A Semidefinite Relaxation for Sums of Heterogeneous Quadratic Forms on the Stiefel Manifold: Theoretical Results

-contains $\bar \bmc$ and is an open set because the set of all $(\bmY, \bmZ_i, \nu_i)$ with $\rank(\bmZ_i) \ge d-1$ is an open set.
-After intersecting with $\Cc$, we have shown existence of this full-dimensional set $\bar\Cc$.
+contains $\cb$ and is an open set because the set of all $(\bmY, \bmZ_i, \nu_i)$ with $\rank(\bmZ_i) \ge d-1$ is an open set.
+After intersecting with $\Cc$, we have shown existence of this full-dimensional set $\overline\Cc$.
 From complementarity of the KKT conditions of the assignment LP, $\rank(\bmZ_i) = d-1$ for $i=1,\hdots,k$.
 Applying \cref{lem:Zrank_orthoXi} then completes the theorem. \end{proof}

-{The next corollary shows that for a general tuple of almost commuting matrices $\bmc := (\M_1,\hdots, \M_k)$ that are CJD, \cref{eq:primal_problem} is tight and has the rank-one property.
-In the following results, we will then prove the HPPCA generative model for $\M_i$ results in a problem that is CJD.
-While these are sufficient conditions, they are by no means necessary, and \cref{appendix:example_not_almost_commuting} gives an example of $\M_i$ that are \textit{not} CJD but where the convex relaxation has the rank-one property.}
+The next corollary shows that for a general tuple of matrices $\bmc := (\bmM_1,\hdots, \bmM_k)$ that are pairwise CJD \new{for small enough $\delta$}, \cref{eq:primal_problem} is tight and has the rank-one property.
+In the following results, we will then prove the HPPCA generative model results in $(\bmM_1, \ldots, \bmM_k)$ being CJD.
+While these are sufficient conditions, they are by no means necessary, and \Cref{appendix:example_not_almost_commuting} in the supplement gives an example of $\bmM_i$ that are \textit{not} CJD but where the convex relaxation has the rank-one property. \new{It is important to note the results do not quantify an exact $\delta$ for \cref{eq:primal_problem} to achieve the ROP, but only the existence of one.}